-Paris-born Madar was a tall, powerful striker who began his career with Sochaux and later played for Cannes and Monaco, where he won his first cap for France against Romania in 1995 and scored 14 goals in 52 appearances.
+Paris-born Madar was a tall, powerful striker who had began his career with Sochaux and later played for Cannes and Monaco, where he won his first cap for France against Romania in 1995 and scored 14 goals in 52 appearances.

-Madar played as a traditional centre-forward with emphasis on his physical strength, on which his game based.
+He played as a traditional centre-forward with emphasis on his physical strength on which his game based.
 He was an opportunist striker and with an acceptable goalscoring record; he possessed good heading ability and intelligent positional sense.

-Given these traits, it was interesting to see Howard Kendall playing Madar alongside Duncan Ferguson, rather in his stead.
+Given these traits, it was interesting to see Kendall playing Madar alongside Duncan Ferguson, rather in his stead.
 The combination was potent, but it depended heavily on there being a decent supply of playable crosses and through balls.
 Danny Cadamarteri was the main casualty from Madar's arrival, but the youngster was struggling to live up to his early hype by that stage having burst onto the scene as an 18-year-old and needed the break.

-Mickael Madar was quick to admit the difficulties he had adjusting to the English game.
-Talking after the Leicester City match, where he scored an excellent early goal, Madar said:
+"Mickey" was quick to admit the difficulties he had adjusting to the English game.
+Talking after a match against Leicester City, where he scored an excellent early goal, Madar said:

 "Before I came here I was out for a year with a broken leg and I can't yet play a full 90 minutes at my best.

 When asked at a fixture against Blackburn why he wasn't playing while six defenders slugged out a dire 0-0 draw, the Frenchman said: "I've no idea.
 The manager just doesn't like me.
 He's only seen me play twice.
-The first time I got a hat-trick and the second time, I was sent off too quick for him to make any judgements."
+The first time I got a hat-trick and the second time, I was sent off too quick for him to make any judgements.

-After Duncan Ferguson left in November 98, Mickey finally got to strut his desultory stuff before the stern countenance of Walter Smith... all to no avail.
-He was obviously well out of place in the new conservative atmosphere of Goodison Park, and a move back to his native France was inevitable, if a long time in coming.
+After Duncan Ferguson left in Everton in controversial circumstances in November 1998, Madar finally got the chance his stuff before the stern countenance of his Scottish manager... but to no avail.
+He was obviously well out of place in the new conservative atmosphere of Goodison Park, and a move back to his native France and Paris Saint-Germain was inevitable, if a long time in coming.